How to Improve Your Career Development

 Notably, individuals handle time pressure differently.
 Employees who are a natural fit for a role tend to work more efficiently and sustain high performance for longer periods.
 They also have more positive daily work experiences and handle stress more effectively when under time pressure than employees who are not a natural fit for the job.
 In contrast, an effective way to create inefficiencies and increase stress is to ask someone to repeatedly do something they're not good at.

-Most importantly, remember that feelings of burnout aren't something you need to "get used to" or allow to become your new normal.
+Remember that feelings of burnout aren't something you need to "get used to" or allow to become your new normal.
 Take the time to identify why you're feeling burned out, then invite someone else into that conversation.

-08 Career Coaching Using the CliftonStrengths Domains
+07 Using the CliftonStrengths Domains as a Career Coach

 Whether you're a manager, career coach, life coach or simply helping someone else make career decisions, here are some best-practice approaches for tackling conversations about coaching people in their careers.